-- a.
-How can communities be motivated and empowered to achieve health equity? - b.
+a.
+How can communities be motivated and empowered to achieve health equity? b.
 What are the limitations of community based interventions?

+Week Fourteen

-MAY 15: Aligning medical care, public health, and social services systems to achieve health equity (Final class meets)
+MAY 12: Aligning medical care, public health, and social services systems to achieve health equity (Final class)

+Readings, materials, and resources: